john4web/blog/content/posts/stream-api.md

             new Person("Tom", 35)
         );

-        // Map to the age of each person and print the ages people.stream()
+        // Map each person to their age people.stream()
-              .mapToInt(Person::getAge)  // Map each person to their age
+            .mapToInt(Person::getAge)
             // Output: [25, 30, 35]
     }
 }